-In the past decade, cameras have become smaller, more portable and more affordable.
+In the past decade, cameras have become smaller, more portable, and more affordable.
 They can easily be taken to the farthest corners of the Earth and bring back pristine images for all to see.
-Mounted on helmets and long poles, these cameras capture images and perspectives that normal cameraman simply cannot, and this aspect has given a considerable rise to extreme sports documentaries, and in the case of Meru, the mountain climbing documentary.
+These cameras, mounted on helmets and long poles, capture images and perspectives that normal cameramen simply cannot.
+This aspect has given a considerable rise to extreme sports documentaries, and in the case of Meru, the mountain climbing documentary.

-But as anyone entering the theater to see Meru might expect, there is no stretch of this Earth modern man cannot concur with determination, grit and proper equipment.
+But as anyone entering the theater to see Meru might expect, there is no stretch of this Earth modern man cannot concur with determination, grit, and proper equipment.
 Directors Jimmy Chin and Elizabeth Chai Vasarhelyi use Krakauer to set the stage for their three-act climb of Meru.
-Climbers Conrad Anker, Chin and Renan Ozturk first attempt in 2008 ends unsuccessfully and almost tragically.
+Climbers Conrad Anker, Chin, and Renan Ozturk’s first attempt in 2008 ends unsuccessfully and almost tragically.
 They swear off the mountain and go off the grid, only to emerge stronger and more resilient in 2011 to tackle Meru again, this time with even bigger challenges to face.

 What is left out is the why.
-Meru relies heavily on the audiences’ unspoken understanding that mountains must be climbed because they are there, and not for any personal reason.
-But considering that one of the climbers is gravely injured in the initial attempt in scaling Meru, only then to return to the mountain without telling his girlfriend (the woman who stood next to him during his recovery) side steps the motivation, and obsessions, that drives these climbers to risk life and limb for a spectacular view.
+Meru relies heavily on the audiences’ unspoken understanding that mountains must be climbed because they are there and not for any personal reason.
+But considering that one of the climbers is gravely injured in the initial attempt in scaling Meru, only then to return to the mountain without telling his girlfriend (the woman who stood next to him during his recovery) sidesteps the motivation and obsessions that drive these climbers to risk life and limb for a spectacular view.

-Similarly unspoken, but alluded to, is how these climbers contextualize their conquest amongst the cosmos, a place where climbers seem to draw their greatest inspiration while non-climbers roll their eyes.
-Meru is particularly offensive in this manner as a bit of cinematic trickery situate the mountain amid the Milky Way, as if this climb were spiritual climb, not a physical one.
+Similarly unspoken but alluded to is how these climbers contextualize their conquest amongst the cosmos, a place where climbers seem to draw their greatest inspiration while non-climbers roll their eyes.
+Meru is particularly offensive in this manner as a bit of cinematic trickery situates the mountain amid the Milky Way, as if this climb were a spiritual climb, not a physical one.
 Maybe it is, but if none of the climbers make anything of it, what’s the point?

 To watch Meru is to watch human beings conquer one of nature’s most difficult summits, but only on a surface level.
-The surface of the rock if photographed as is the surface of the faces that climb it.
-The cameras of Meru merely bear witness to the act, rather than explore the root of obsession that motivates the triumph.
+The surface of the rock is photographed, as is the surface of the faces that climb it.
+The cameras of Meru merely bear witness to the act rather than explore the root of obsession that motivates the triumph.